botsarefuture/flask_lac/README.md

 # Flask LAC

-A simple authentication package for Flask applications.
+Flask LAC is a authentication package for Flask applications.

+> [!NOTE] This package requires a running instance of the [authentication service](https://auth.luova.club).

+## Features

+This
 ## Installation

 To install the package, use pip: